 The required spaces shall include parking for the disabled meeting the requirements of this Section.
-The minimum number of disabled spaces provided shall either be as specified in the American with Disabilities Act or equal one space for every handicap-accessible dwelling unit, whichever is greater.
-See Table 7.1, Parking Spaces Accessible to the Disabled.
+The minimum number of disabled spaces provided shall either be as specified in the American with Disabilities Act or equal one space for every handicapaccessible dwelling unit, whichever is greater.